-4. Send My ChurchSuite invitations to your church members
+4. Send My ChurchSuite invitations to your members

-If you have not yet enabled My ChurchSuite on your account, please ignore this article and refer instead to the Activate My ChurchSuite article first.
-If you have already activated My ChurchSuite but are now looking to send email invitations to get your church members to use it, then you're in the right place – read on!
+If you have not yet enabled My ChurchSuite on your account, please first refer instead to the Activating My ChurchSuite article.
+If you have already activated My ChurchSuite and are now looking to send email invitations to get your members to use it, you're in the right place – read on!

 In this article

 My ChurchSuite is only currently available for adult contacts in your Address Book module.
 For safeguarding reasons we strongly discourage churches from trying to circumnavigate this by putting children contacts in the Address Book module.
 Apart from potential safeguarding and data protection issues, those children will be prevented from participating in the other Children module functionality – like check-in, medical/special needs/consents, groups and group attendance etc., or you will end up with duplicate children in two modules and risk having mismatches of personal data between the two child profiles.